bartobri/bmenu/README.md

 Use the `-t` option to override the default menu prompt:
 ```
-bmenu -c 'Choose an Option:'
+bmenu -t 'Choose an Option:'
 ```

 Set Up B-Menu as a Login Manager